Bouliki972/bouliki/worldcup.md

 Honestly, everyone should do a DNA test—they might be highly surprised by what they find!
 I myself discovered I have some Nepalese genes, and I am incredibly proud of it. hi hi 🇳🇵🧬 Borders are man-made, but our blood is connected to the whole world.

 At the end of the day, I just want to enjoy football without all the drama, political interference, and money business.

-I almost told myself I should just hive up on footbal and watch the Tour de France instead... but who am I kidding?
-Nah. 🚴‍♂️❌
+I almost told myself I should just give up on football and watch teh Tour de France istead... but who am I kidding?
+Nah.🚴‍♂️❌

 ------
 ## ⚽ Archive
 ----